Yale alumni vote each year to elect one new alumni fellow to the Yale Corporation, the university’s board of trustees.

-Election Services Corporation tabulates the votes on behalf of the university and will record only one vote per person.
+Election Services Corporation tabulates the votes on behalf of the university and records only one vote per person.

-The regulations of the Yale Corporation specify that “a replacement ballot may be issued to a qualified elector only upon written application to the secretary of the university, stating that the original ballot was lost, mutilated, or destroyed.”
-Electors may make written application for a replacement ballot until early May.
+Electors may make written application for a replacement ballot until mid May.
 Alumni who wish to participate in the election should act as early as possible to ensure that their completed ballot is returned by the election deadline.
-Written application may be made via email to the Office of the Secretary or by sending a letter to:

 The results of the election are typically announced by the president during the Saturday of the first Yale College reunion weekend, which takes place the weekend following Commencement.
 An email to all voters is distributed following this announcement.